You found our list of the best indoor team building activities.

 To play Charades, split the group into teams.
 Each team member will take turns acting out a prompt, while the team tries to guess the word in under sixty seconds.

-Pictionary is a popular party game that also makes one of the most fun indoor team building activities.
+Pictionary is a popular party game that also makes one of the most fun indoor team building activities for small groups.
 Similar to charades, the group breaks into teams and tries to guess a prompt.
 Instead of acting out the prompt, team members draw a picture of the assigned word or phrase.
 Teams have up to 60 seconds to guess the object in the drawing.